 We’ve been thinking a lot lately about how to effectively establish and maintain client expectations on projects.
 More specifically, we’ve been asking ourselves how we show great design while shaping expectations related to the final output.
 Our design goal with any project is to show great creative concepts, layout, animations, and interactions at the beginning that communicate how design can be used to accomplish the project goals and add value for our client.
 Essentially, beginning with the end in mind.
-This may mean showing Sketch comps, a Principle prototype, a CodePen, or example website that looks or behaves the way we’re thinking the project could.
+This may mean showing Sketch comps, a Principle prototype, a CodePen, or an example website that looks or behaves the way we’re thinking the project could.

 Let’s be honest, sometimes taking this approach can cause some external and internal challenges if expectations aren’t managed.
 If we show great design, animations, and interactions at the beginning of a project and then run out of budget and/or time to implement them all, that’s not a good thing, right?
 It’s frustrating for the client who was proposed all of the bells and whistles in the context of a cohesive design concept and is on board.
 It can also be frustrating for your internal team as the final product may not feel finished.
 A project that everyone was excited about becomes the project that didn’t reach it’s potential.